-The Elections Office can email you a digital vote-by-mail ballot can be sent to you directly by email.
+The Elections Office can email you a digital vote-by-mail ballot.
 You may mark the ballot on a computer and then print it, or mark it after it has been printed.

-The ballot will then need to be returned by mail or in person to the Nevada County Elections Office.
+The ballot must be returned by mail or in person to the Nevada County Elections Office.
 Military and Overseas Voters may return a digital ballot by fax.

 Accessible Voting at Vote Centers